rocklandceo/html2md/README.md

 ### 3. Usage

-### Note about Selenium and ChromeDriver

 This tool uses Selenium to fetch and interact with web pages, allowing for more dynamic content handling compared to simple HTTP requests.
-Specifically, it uses the ChromeDriver to run the Chrome browser in the background.
-Ensure you have Google Chrome installed on your machine.
+Specifically, it uses Geckodriver to run the Firefox browser in the background.
+Ensure you have Firefox installed on your machine.

 After setting up, you can use the `html2md.py` script to convert web pages to Markdown: